DianaArduinna/PokedexPrueba/README.md

 # PokedexPrueba

-Test for Desafio Latam, course 3 of JFD bootcamp 2020.
+Test for Desafio Latam, course 3 of FJD bootcamp 2020.